Pack Your Carry-on Right: 21 things you shouldn’t forget

 Save yourself the headache and make sure one is handy.
 This also goes along with the next point.

-I love to use my time on the plane as productively as possible.
-I usually start out productive and end by not being productive at all.
+I love to use my time on the plane as productively as possible at least a few of the hours.
+I usually start out being productive and end by not being productive at all.

 So I will start with a book I have been wanting to read or journal about life.
 Maybe even doing a sodoku or other puzzle.